glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 ## Cutoff potentials, spatial data structures, and periodic boundary conditions

 `PairwiseCutoff` needs to find all sites (including ghost sites with periodic boundaries) that are close to a given point in space.
+However, the specific `r_cut` value needed varies depending on the interaction.
+Hard shapes have a natural `r_cut` that is a function of the shape.
+Generic potentials (such as `LennardJones`) must be given an explicit `r_cut` by the user.
+Therefore, implementors of `SitePairEnergy` (and related traits) must also implement `MaximumInteractionRange`.

-The `r_cut` value thus needs to be consistent between 3 different structs, the boundary, the spatial data structure, and `PairwiseCutoff` itself.
+The `r_cut` value also must be consistent with the maximum interaction range in the boundary and the maximum search radius in the spatial data structure.

-At this point, the best `hoomd-rs` can do is check for this consistency at runtime and panic when it is not met.
-Perhaps a cleaner solution will present itself.
+There is no direct connection between the boundary and the interaction model.
+Therefore, the user is responsible to set the values correctly.
+There is no way to detect if the boundary's maximum interaction range is set too small - the resulting simulation will simply behave as if some interactions across the boundary are ignored.

+The spatial data structures in `hoomd-spatial` must be given an appropriate nominal and maximum search radius. `VecCell` and `HashCell` will panic when asked to search past the maximum possible.
+If a user sets the nominal incorrectly, `VecCell` and `HashCell` will produce correct results, but performance will suffer.